MetaSolutionsAB/entrystore.js/README.md

     $ npm   install
     $ bower install

 This requires that you have [nodejs](http://nodejs.org/) and [npm](https://www.npmjs.org/) installed as well as [bower](http://bower.io/).
-Note: npm installs the nodeunit library used by the tests while bower installs dojo, rdfjson and the dojo-util libraries.
+Note: npm installs the nodeunit library used by the tests while bower installs dojo, rdfjson, r.js and the require.js library for loading dependencies according to the AMD specification.

 # Development